Managing secret scanning alerts

 Once a secret has been committed to a repository, you should consider the secret compromised.
 GitHub recommends the following actions for compromised secrets:

 - For a compromised GitHub personal access token, delete the compromised token, create a new token, and update any services that use the old token.
-For more information, see "Creating a personal access token for the command line."
+For more information, see "Creating a personal access token."

 - If your organization is owned by an enterprise account, identify any actions taken by the compromised token on your enterprise's resources.
 For more information, see "Identifying audit log events performed by an access token."